-Department of Geology at Grand Valley State University (GVSU), Allendale, Michigan U.S.A.
+Department of Geology and faculty of the Integrated Science Program at Grand Valley State University (GVSU), Allendale, Michigan U.S.A.

 Miriam Soto-Santiago and I are the proud parents of Yulaiza, Katsí, and Sebastián; their exemplary life, positive attitude, and significant achievements strengthen and inspire us and the rest of our family and friends.